With over 20 stories in print, Mark Rickerby is one of Chicken Soup for the Soul's most prolific contributing authors

 Creator and head writer of an upcoming western TV show, professional screenwriter.

 Copy editor of thousands of books and other written works.

 Mark is a writer, screenwriter, copy editor, songwriter, singer, and voice actor.

-He is the Co-Creator and Head Writer of an upcoming TV western series.
+He is the Co-Creator and Head Writer of a western TV series in pre-production Dragonslayer Productions and Temple Gate Films.
 He has written or co-written eleven one-hour episodes and outlined the season finale.
 Stay tuned!

 Black Belt magazine ended a 20+ year ban on fiction to print his story, The Master's Short-Lived MMA Career, which one reviewer later called "a masterpiece."